 I am a Senior Lecturer in English.
-I currently teach undergraduate courses on Critical Theory, Post-1945 British Literature, reading and Writing Children's Literature and Representing Trauma.
-I also teach on an MA unit on 'Time' where I focus on the recent literary (re)turn to the historical novel and life-writing/autobiogrpahy and memory.
+I currently teach undergraduate courses on reading and writng skills for transition to university, post-war British Literature and representations of trauma.
+I also teach on an MA unit on 'Time' where I focus on the conflicts between private and public trauma/s.

-I have a PhD in English Literature, an MA in Women's Studie, a PGCE in secondary (11-18) education (English and Drama) and a BA (Hons) in English Literature with Sociology minor.
+I have a PhD in English Literature, an MA in Women's Studies, a PGCE in secondary (11-18) education (English and Drama) and a BA (Hons) in English Literature with Sociology minor.

-Level 4 (Year 1) Stage Tutor: I oversee the organisation and timetabling of our level 4 (first year) units and have responsibility for the implementation and delivery of pastoral support systems at level 4.
+Level 4 (Year 1) Stage Tutor: I oversee the organisation of our level 4 (first year) units and have responsibility for the implementation and delivery of pastoral support systems at level 4.

 Postwar to the Present